onggiabayluon/fullstack-comic-app/README.md

 ## About The Project

-A full-stack comics website using Next.js | React.js framework as Front-end and Django-rest framwork as Back-end that allow users to post and read comics online, utilize pre-render which dramatically increases page performance
+A full-stack webtoon, manhua, manga website, manhwa website, comics website using Next.js | React.js framework as Front-end and Django-rest framwork as Back-end that allow users to post and read comics online, utilize pre-render which dramatically increases page performance

 <p align="right">(<a href="#top">back to top</a>)</p>